 I’ve watched her struggle and thrive, sometimes simultaneously, over the last few years.

 Designers like Vivienne Westwood and Christian Lacroix found massive success, even though they were self-taught.
 And they started their careers pre-internet.
-We live in a time of access, where rebuilding an engine or tailoring a shirt can be learned simply by watching a YouTube video.
+We live in a time of access, where rebuilding an engine or tailoring a t-shirt can be learned simply by watching a YouTube video.

 It’s possible to skip school and still make it in the fashion industry, but formal education, whether in a classroom or online, has its merits: learn the latest industry standards, get access to resources and equipment, make contacts, and get feedback.